robertdfrench/ifuncd-up/README.md

 ```

 So right off the bat, GNU IFUNC is a way to memoize a function's address that is
 both less portable and more expensive than regular old function pointers.
+I'll
+give a more [rigorous analysis](#ifunc-performance-overhead) later.

 ## Overview of CVE-2024-3094
 There are tons of good writeups outlining the high level details